twister-php/sql/README.md

 \Twister\Sql::setConnection($conn);
 ```

-Once the connection is set, the class (and all the sql() instances you will create afterwards) will use the internal 'driver'.
-The driver is customized automatically based on your connection type and will use your connection to 'escape' and 'quote' strings, and execute your queries if you want.
-Executing queries with the class is entirely optional!
+Once the connection is set, the class (and all the `sql()` instances you create afterwards) will use your connection to 'escape' and 'quote' strings, and you have the ability to execute your queries directly from the class if you want.
+Executing queries with the class is entirely optional, but very convenient!

 ### query(), exec(), fetchAll(), lookup()

-This class features a very thin, light-weight and convenient `query` library/wrapper.

-There are 4 functions you can call directly from the `sql` object relating to the connection.
+There are 4 very light-weight functions you can call directly from the `sql` object.
 All connection types have been unified.

 #### fetchAll()